chainsawriot/methodshub-bertclassification/index.md

-# Fine-Tuning Transformer Models for Classification of Digital
-Behavioural Data
-Indira Sen

 ## Learning Objectives

 By the end of this tutorial, you will be able to fine-tune transformer models like BERT for binary and multiclass document classification.
-We show how to use `simpletransformers` for using transformer models in Python. <a href="#sec-transformers" class="quarto-xref">Section 9.1</a>
-shows how to use `HuggingFace` to train the same model.
+We show how to use `simpletransformers` for using transformer models in Python.
+We then switch to `HuggingFace` to train the same model.
-<a href="#sec-multiclass" class="quarto-xref">Section 10</a> expands the
-binary classification to multiclass.
+Finally, we expand the binary classification to multiclass.

 As an example, we will fine-tune a specific transformer model (DistilBERT) for automatic sexism detection.